cloudmesh/classes/docs/source/overview.rst

 In case you are interested in further development of cloudmesh for big data strong Python or JavaScript experience is needed.

+You will also need a sufficently modern and powerfull computer to do the class work.
+Naturally if you expect that you want to to the course only on your cell phone or iPad, or your windows 98 computer, this does not work.
+We recommend that you have a relatively new and updated computer with sufficient memory.
+In some cases its easier to not use Windows and for example use Linux via virtualbox, so your machine should have sufficient memory to comfortably run it.
+If you do not have such a machine we are at this time trying to get virtual machines that you can use on our cloud.
+However, runtime of these VMs is limited to 6 hours and they will be terminated after that.
+Naturally you can run new VMs.
+This is done in order to avoid resource "hogging" of idle VMs.
+In contrast to AWS you are not paying for our VMs so we enforce a rule to encourage proper community spirit while not occupying resources that could be used by others.
+Certainly you can naturally also use AWS or other clouds where you can run virtual machines, but in that case you need to pay for the usage yourself.

+Please remember that this course does not have a required text books and the money you safe on this you can use to buy a new or upgrade your current computer if needed.

 Learning Outcomes
 -----------------